Kaworu Nagisa: Rebuild of Evangelion

 In the Rebuild of Evangelion saga, Kaworu has a prominent role and he is aware of details of Shinji's life even before meeting him.
 He is introduced in the final sequence of the first film, Evangelion: 1.0 You Are (Not) Alone (2007), in which he awakens on the surface of the Moon to converse with a member of Seele.
 During the scene, he rises from a coffin placed on a lunar sea, with eight coffins next to him: four already open and four still closed.
 Behind him, a white giant is framed, similar to the Angel Lilith.
 He is completely naked, and somehow can breathe on the Moon.
-He addresses commander Gendo Ikari, who is visiting a place named Tabgha Base, as "father".
+He addresses Commander Gendo Ikari, who is visiting a place named Tabgha Base, as "father".
 In Evangelion: 2.0 You Can (Not) Advance (2009), the second installment of the saga, when Shinji tries to save Rei and unwittingly starts Third Impact, he descends aboard an Evangelion unit known as Mark.06.
 He stops the Third Impact, addressing Shinji with the phrase: "At least this time I will be able to make you happy."
 Originally, Kaworu would have said the line with the light-hearted smile of the original series; however, during production it was decided to give him a troubled expression.
 Kazuya Tsurumaki, the assistant director of the original series and its movies, described him as a man who takes his wife back by force.
 He also said: "[We thought it would be] more interesting if Kaworu looked like [he was thinking]: 'You've been with a woman while I've been away?
 How dare you...!.
-Staff initially wanted to give him a "showier entrance", and originally give him a scene talking to Asuka when Eva 03 is possessed the ninth Angel.
+Staff initially wanted to give him a "showier entrance", and originally give him a scene talking to Asuka when Eva 03 is possessed by the ninth Angel.